 This program allows the major professor and advisory committee to tailor a program of courses and research to fit the needs and goals of each student.
 The graduate program builds on the foundation of the undergraduate program, as well as the MU campus strengths.

-The College of Agriculture, Food and Natural Resources (CAFNR) offers several programs that support food science including agricultural economics, agricultural education, animal science, biochemistry, dairy science, hospitality management, and park and recreation administration.
+The College of Agriculture, Food and Natural Resources (CAFNR) offers several programs that support food science and agricultural and hospitality management including agricultural economics, agricultural education, animal science, biochemistry, plant and soil sciences, natural resources management, and park and recreation administration.

 Other colleges and schools located at MU are Arts and Sciences, Business and Public Administration, Education, Engineering, Journalism, Medicine, Nursing, Law and Veterinary Medicine.

-The Food Science program has research facilities that contribute significantly to a graduate program.
+The Food and Hospitality Systems program has research facilities that contribute significantly to a graduate program.
 Available to faculty and graduate students in Food Science are well-equipped research laboratories including:

 - Chemistry and analysis labs